roachhd/roachhd.github.io/_posts/2014-11-12-zenhabits-simplify-your-life.md

 ---
+layout: post
 title: ZenHabits: Simplify Your Life
-layout: post
 category: ZenHabits
-tags: [zenhabits, life]
 ---
 A simple life has a different meaning and a different value for every person.
 For me, it means eliminating all but the essential, eschewing chaos for peace, and spending your time doing what's important to you.
 > "Simplicity is the peak of civilization." – Jessie Sampter